 Recommendation 11: Avoid additional information in the barcode: In most instances any additional information can be stored as master data and looked up in IT systems using the product code as the primary key to access the information.
-This is how the product price is looked up in a supermarket when scanning a product at the cashier.
+This is e.g. how the product price is looked up in a shop when scanning a product at the cashier.

-It is acceptable for different levels of packaging to use different data carriers (see Recommendation 6 on the avoidance of RFID), this is because each data carrier has its own specific features, benefits and primary use cases, for example the Data Matrix barcode symbol can hold more information at a smaller size than a linear barcode even if it requires the use of a different type of scanner.
+It is acceptable in general for different levels of packaging to use different data carriers (see Recommendation 7 on the avoidance of RFID), this is because each data carrier has its own specific features, benefits and primary use cases.
+For example, the Data Matrix barcode symbol can hold more information at a smaller size than a linear barcode even if it requires the use of a different type of scanner.

-Note that there is no definition of tertiary package provided in global data standards, however the term most commonly refers to logistic units which are used to move and store products.
-Refer to local regulation and / or global data standard specification for more details.
+Note: There is no definition of tertiary package provided in global data standards, however the term most commonly refers to logistic units which are used to move and store products.
+Refer to local regulation and/or global data standard specification for more details.